baptiste-meynet/baptiste-meynet/README.md

 ### 🔍 The Challenges I Noticed in Marketing
 In this role, I identified two major challenges:
-- **Making Data-Driven Decisions:** Many marketing strategies lacked solid data insights, making it harder to measure success and maximize return on investment.
+- **Making Data-Driven Decisions:** Solid data insights are key to maximizing the ROI of marketing strategies and accurately measuring campaign success.
 - **The Need for Automation:** Many tasks were done manually, which slowed things down and increased the risk of errors.

 ### 💡 Finding My Passion for Data & Automation